 A fixture is a work-holding or support device used in the manufacturing industry.
 What makes a fixture unique is that each one is built to fit a particular part or shape.

-The main purpose of a fixture is to locate and, in some cases, hold a work piece during either a machining operation or some other industrial process.
+The main purpose of a fixture is to locate and hold a work piece during either a machining operation or some other industrial process.

 A jig differs from a fixture in that it guides the tool to its correct position in addition to locating and supporting the work piece.